How a new crypto bill relates to normal people

 Two U.S. senators introduced their first stabs at legislation to catch U.S. law up to a blockchain world on Tuesday.
 The first thing to keep in mind about legislation is this: the first draft is always just a starting point (if it's even that).

-Driving the news: Senators Cynthia Lummis (R-Wyoming) and Kirsten Gillibrand (D-New York) co-sponsored the legislation, though Lummis is widely understood as having been the driving force to get something moved.
+Driving the news: Senators Cynthia Lummis (R-Wyo.) and Kirsten Gillibrand (D-N.Y.) co-sponsored the legislation, though Lummis is widely understood as having been the driving force to get something moved.

 - As of this writing, the legislation does not have a bill number or a committee assignment.